-- Produce professional, potentially publishable research - Exhibit critical ability and depth of understanding of specific areas of study - Develop and deliver on research aims and objectives - Implement appropriate methodologies - To place their own work in the context of wider literature - Write academically - Structure and present a significant volume of work.
+- Produce professional, potentially publishable research - Exhibit critical ability and depth of understanding of specific areas of study - Develop and deliver on research aims and objectives - Implement appropriate methodologies - To place their own work in the context of wider literature - Write academically or in part.

-DISSERTATIONS

-D 100 DISSERTATIONS Class Mark Range Grade Related Criteria for Dissertations Fir st 80+ Outstanding piece of research of publishable quality, as a whole or in part.
+LS

+Structure and present a significant volume of work.

-1 - al ability and understanding, demonstrated by and by location of the research within wider d and appropriate research aims and context. ginal research design and implementation, with a 1 1 eflexive discussion of the methodology adopted. ysis of the empirical material. that discuss the original findings of the research on to the wider literature. - Presentation outs 8 quality with deve - - Insightful underst tanding of theoretical debates, and the contribution of th e research project to these debates. - Clearly focused a nd appropriate research aims and context. riginal research design and implementation, with of the methodology adopted. s of the empirical material, drawing out nigher analytical level.
-60-69 - Very good and w ell-executed piece of research, which is clearly located within wi der theoretical debates. - Worthwhile and v well formulated research aims and context. - Good research de sign and implementation, with a thoughtful discussion of the methodology adopted. discussion of the Good analysis of Well researched a the empirical material.
-U and presented but discrepancies and Worthwhile and we good research de discussion of the Good analysis of Well researched a shortcomings may be a cutate ding a hilling a hi y not be fully explored. - Evidence of good analytical skills but does not display the outstanding abilit y, critical acuity and/or original contribution to re that characterise award of first class honours. rell-organised piece of research. - Evidence of good effort and sound outcome but lacking in imagination and o • - Research aims an d context may be unfocused.
-Dissertation may critically on the way developed more for the second arms and the second arms are second a fail to achieve objectives fully or to reflect critically on the w vider literature and the methodology adopted. - Analysis of the en mpirical material is sound but could be fully and critically. c conclusions may fail to demonstrate the contribution of th • e research to the wider literature. row and selective, overly partial.
+DISS SERTATION S Class Mark Grade Related Criteria for Dissertations Range 80+ - Outstanding piece of research of publishable quality, as a whole extensive reading and by location of the research within wider theoretical debates.
+Very well focused and appropriate research aims and context.
+Excellent and original research design and implementation, with ars full, critical and reflexive discussion of the methodology adopted. ono Outstanding analysis of the empirical material.
+Ho Full conclusions that discuss the original findings of the research lass and its contribution to the wider literature.
+Presentation outstanding st 70-80 Excellent piece of research that is potentially of publishable Ŧį. quality with development.

+l 70-80 Excellent piece of research that is potentially of publishable quality with development.
+Insightful understanding of theoretical debates, and the

+- contribution of the research project to these debates.
+Clearly focused and appropriate research aims and context. - Very good and original research design and implementation, with a full discussion of the methodology adopted.

+Impressive critical ability and understanding, demonstrated by

+Excellent analysis of the empirical material, drawing out conclusions at a higher analytical level.

+60-69 Very good and well-executed piece of research, which is clearly Second Class Honours Grade I 00 07 located within wider theoretical debates.
+Worthwhile and well formulated research aims and context.
+Good research design and implementation, with a thoughtful discussion of the methodology adopted.
+Good analysis of the empirical material.
+Well researched and presented but discrepancies and shortcomings may not be fully explored.
+00 Evidence of good analytical skills but does not display the Se outstanding ability, critical acuity and/or original contribution to the wider literature that characterise award of first class honours.
+50-59 Competent and well-organised piece of research.
+30-37 Evidence of good effort and sound outcome but lacking in imagination and critical insight.
+Second Class Honours Grade II Research aims and context may be unfocused.
+Dissertation may fail to achieve objectives fully or to reflect critically on the wider literature and the methodology adopted. ond Irs Analysis of the empirical material is sound but could be ec developed more fully and critically.
+Brief and/or weak conclusions may fail to demonstrate the " contribution of the research to the wider literature.
+Reading base narrow and selective, overly partial.
+Reading base narrow and selective, overry partial.
+40-49 Deficient in effort or analysis.
+Demonstration of poor analytical skills.
+Incomplete and/or inaccurate analysis of the empirical material.
+Lacks critical understanding of wider theoretical or Pass methodological literature.
+Ps Weak research aims, context and conclusions.
+Little evidence of understanding, detailed knowledge or reading.
+Contains mistakes, misunderstandings or irrelevant material.
+Poor organiation, poor expression and an uncritical approach.
+Reading base very weak and thin.